 It’s no secret that "Run Fast, Eat Slow" written by elite athletes Shalane Flanagan and Elyse Kopecky is one of the best selling cookbooks for runners and athletes out there.
 The simple, fresh recipes are specifically designed to nourish athletes from pre-workout to post-workout and everything in between.
+More than 100 whole foods recipes span the pages of this cookbook featuring meals, snacks, drinks, and treats.

 A few of our employees have cracked open the book this summer and they chose one of their favorite recipes to eat for a workout day and one recipe for summer entertaining using the recipes from the cookbook.
 This book is available at all locations for $25.